 Diazotrophic bacteria associated with coastal sand dune vegetation, national conference on “Coastal Agricultural Research” held at ICAR Research complex Goa from 6-7 April 2002.

 Studies on free living and adhered bacteria from Coastal sand dune ecosystem”.
+International conference on “Microbiology of the tropical seas” held at National Institute of Oceanography, Goa from December 13-15, 2004.

 Screening of coastal and marine environments for polyhydroxyalkanoate accumulating microorganisms”.
 International conference on “Microbial diversity: Current Perspectives and potential applications” held at Department of Microbiology, University of Delhi South campus, New Delhi on April 16-18, 2005.